Mabinogi (video game): Franchise

-A prequel game for Mabinogi called Vindictus (also known as Mabinogi Heroes in Asia) was released on January 21, 2010 by devCAT, an internal studio of Korean free-to-play game publisher Nexon.
+A prequel game for Mabinogi called Vindictus (also known as Mabinogi Heroes in Asia) was released on January 21, 2010, by devCAT, an internal studio of Korean free-to-play game publisher Nexon.
 It is a free-to-play action MMORPG that takes place in the same setting used in Mabinogi, but is placed chronologically several hundred years prior to the first game during a period of war and strife.
 Vindictus is currently released in Korea, North America, and Europe through Nexon.

-Mabinogi II:Arena, the sequel to Mabinogi Heroes, was in development but subsequently cancelled.
+Mabinogi II: Arena, the sequel to Mabinogi Heroes, was in development but subsequently cancelled.
 It was noted to feature more realistic 3D models, animation and settings, according to development diaries and press releases made by the game developer devCat.
 The game was previewed at G-Star 2012.
 The preview content depicted characters, enemies, and dungeon crawling that are similar to the original Mabinogi, but focused more on instant action-based combat similar to the style of Vindictus with an emphasis of the more down-to-earth skill animations similar to that of Mabinogi.
-It was announced in January 2014 that Mabinogi II:Arena development was stopped.
+By January 2014 the development of Mabinogi II: Arena was stopped.